Michael Grant (boxer)

-Michael Anthony Grant (born August 4, 1972) is an American professional boxer and world heavyweight title challenger.
-Grant’s pinnacle of his boxing career came in 2000 when he unsuccessfully challenged Lennox Lewis for the IBF, WBC and IBO heavyweight titles.
-He came in undefeated but was knocked out in two rounds by the eventual champion.
-He also held fringe titles in the IBC and WBF during this period.
+Michael Anthony Grant (born August 4, 1972) is an American former professional boxer who competed from 1994 to 2017.
+He challenged once for the unified WBC, IBF, and IBO heavyweight titles in 2000.
+At regional level, he held the NABF heavyweight title in 1999.

 Early life

 Before his boxing career, he blossomed into a three-sport star at Chicago's Harper High School.
 He was a right handed pitcher who drew attention from the Kansas City Royals, an imposing two-way player at tight end and defensive end on the football field and a front court force on the basketball court.
 Grant graduated in 1991 and went on to play American Football at Mount San Antonio College near Los Angeles, and Fullerton College in Orange County, California.

 Amateur career

 Grant had just 12 amateur fights.
 In the Golden Gloves 1994 semi-finals he suffered his only amateur loss to Derrick Jefferson on points.